Caroline Baillie: Career

 Her first lectureship in materials was in the Dept. of Mechanical and Mechatronic Engineering, University of Sydney (1992-1996), where she also took a Masters in Higher Education, which helped to fuel her developing interest in student learning.
 She was then lecturer in Materials and education development at Imperial College London, then deputy director of the UK Centre for Materials Education at Liverpool University, Liverpool, United Kingdom (2000-2003).
 She then became the DuPont Canada Chair in Engineering Education at the Faculty of Applied Science at Queen's University, Kingston, Ontario, Canada.

 In 2009 she moved back to Australia, to the University of Western Australia in Perth where she held a Chair in Engineering Education and was Director of the Faculty Academy for the Scholarship of Education.

-In 2017 she became Professor of Praxis in the School of Engineering, University of San Diego.
+In 2017 she joined the School of Engineering, University of San Diego where she is currently Professor in Integrated Engineering.
+She became founding Director of the masters program, MESH (Masters of Engineering in Sustainability and Health) in 2021.

 Media

 Baillie was the host of Building the Impossible, a four-part documentary commissioned by the BBC in which a team of experts undertook the challenge of building historical inventions to their original specification to see if they really worked.